Volunteer Management: The Complete Guide for Nonprofits (2026)

 - Recruitment: How will you attract new volunteers?
 What kind of people are you looking for, and where can you find them?

 - Training: How can you educate your volunteers about your organization and prepare them to complete essential tasks?
-How can you help your volunteers develop transferrable skills that they can use in their professional and personal lives?
+How can you help your volunteers develop transferable skills that they can use in their professional and personal lives?

 - Engagement: How can you keep your volunteers involved with your organization and reduce turnover rates?